dk-fern/flaskWebApp-with-docker/Project Guide/1_Flask.md

 - ***Explanation of commands:***
   - "pip" is the package manager used by python
-  - The commands you ran are installing both the Flask and waitress python libraries, both of which are needed to run the web app
+  - The commands you ran are installing both the Flask and waitress python libraries, both of which are needed to run the web app.

 ## 2. Test the application
 Let's quickly run the web app as it is just to get a feel of what's going on.

-You can navigate to the project folder in your terminal (if needed at any point, `cd <folder_name>` is the command to change directories in your terminal.
-If you need to go back a directory, use `cd ..`), or an easier way can be to open the project folder directly: In the icons on the left, select "Explorer" (the top one) and choose "Open Folder".
-Then choose your project folder.
-This will open a new window with your project loaded and ready to go.
+1. You can navigate to the project folder in your terminal two ways:
+   - `cd <folder_name>` is the command to change directories in your terminal. (if you need to go back a directory, use `cd ..`)
+   - In the icons on the left, select "Explorer" (the top one) and choose "Open Folder".
+4. Then choose your project folder.
+5. This will open a new window with your project loaded and ready to go.
 You should notice in your terminal that your path is already set to your project folder.

 ![image](https://github.com/dk-fern/flaskWebApp-with-docker/assets/110493897/bd3caee9-4f53-4550-9430-8471b8986435)